Updated 22 November

 What is happening with the Waitākere Ranges and Hunua Ranges regional park closures?

-The forested areas of the Waitākere Ranges Regional Park, and 10 higher-risk tracks in the Hunua Ranges Regional Park, are now closed to protect trees from kauri dieback disease and prevent its spread.
+On 1 May, the forested areas of the Waitākere Ranges Regional Park, and 10 higher-risk tracks in the Hunua Ranges Regional Park, were closed to protect trees from kauri dieback disease and prevent its spread.

 What will I see in the parks?

-Aucklanders will begin to see new signs and barriers on tracks and compliance officers monitoring the closed and controlled (open) areas in both parks.
-This will increase over coming weeks.
+Aucklanders will see signage and barriers on tracks and compliance officers monitoring the closed and controlled (open) areas in both parks.

 Are any tracks in the Waitākere Ranges still open?